-After the holiday season, back-to-school shopping is the second largest spending event of the year.
+After the holiday season, back-to-school shopping is the second-largest spending event of the year.
+That means this time of year can really bust parents’ budgets.

-In total, Americans will spend an estimated $82.8 billion to get grade school and college students ready to learn, according to the National Retail Federation.
-That’s collective, though.
-When you break that down by individual families with kids in elementary through high school, the average American’s back-to-school budget is $684.79.
+However, it is collective.
+When you break that number down by individual families with kids in elementary through high school, for example, the average American’s back-to-school budget is $848.90—a $59 increase from 2020.

-Only one week apart, two polls were conducted about back-to-school shopping — and both concluded everyone hates it.
-We’re talking both parents and their children.
+In 2018, two polls were conducted about back-to-school shopping, and both concluded everyone hates it—we’re talking about both parents and their children.

-“A majority of American parents (75 percent) and teens (73 percent) say back-to-school shopping causes tension,” says eBates.
+“A majority of American parents (75 percent) and teens (73 percent) say back-to-school shopping causes tension,” says one BusinessWire survey.

 Most teens complain their parents “wait until the last minute to do the shopping,” while most parents complain their teens “want the name brand when they can only afford the budget item.”